 The Hurriyet daily said that DNA tests were under way to ascertain the identity, nationality and gender of the bomber.

-He said that Turkish security forces believed the attack had been timed as retaliation by fighters for offensives both by Kurdish groups and pro-Ankara Syrian opposition forces against ISIL in Syria.
+He said Turkish security forces believed that attack had been timed as retaliation by fighters for offensives both by Kurdish groups and pro-Ankara Syrian opposition forces against ISIL in Syria.

 "There's a fight against ISIL but we are paying the price," he wrote.

 Selahattin Demirtas, leader of the pro-Kurdish Peoples' Democratic Party (HDP), said in a statement that "all of those killed were Kurds".

 The bride and groom - a couple from the strongly Kurdish region of Siirt to the southeast - were admitted to hospital although their wounds were not serious.

 The attack followed a string of strikes blamed on ISIL and Kurdish fighters in the last months but was the deadliest so far this year and first significant action in Turkey since the failed July 15 coup.